ashah174/Projects-Shah/README.md

 Hello!
 I'm Anokhee Shah, a Computer Science student passionate about coding, problem-solving, and technology.
 My interests lie in software development, algorithms, artificial intelligence, and data science.
 I'm always eager to learn new technologies and apply my skills to solve real-world problems.

-🌱 Currently learning: [List of technologies or concepts you're currently exploring, e.g., "Machine Learning, React, Docker"] 🎓 Pursuing a degree in: B.S. in Computer Science
+🌱 Currently learning: C++, Machine Learning, Software Construction

+🎓 Pursuing a degree in: B.S. in Computer Science
 💼 Looking for: Internships
 📫 How to reach me: anokhee06@gmail.com or https://www.linkedin.com/in/anokhee-shah-b8b540304/